 While a few contemporary studies have proposed benchmarks or datasets for medical image editing, they remain insufficient in three key aspects: \textbf{(1) limited diversity in medical image modalities.} Unlike general computer vision, clinical imaging encompasses diverse modalities with distinct physical and structural foundations.
 However, existing research and datasets are restricted to a narrow range of imaging modalities \citep{medbanana50k, medebench}, typically the widely available modalities such as Chest X-rays and CTs, which cannot adequately train or evaluate a model’s ability across diverse clinical settings.

-\textbf{(2) Neglect of medical image understanding.} Almost all medical image editing works only focus on conceptual modification and stylistic transformation tasks, but ignore visual perception tasks (\textit{e.g.} organ/lesion detection), which has been considered to be beneficial to the generation of image editing models \cite{mingunivision, bagel}.
+\textbf{(2) Neglect of medical image understanding.} Almost all medical image editing works focus only on conceptual modification and stylistic transformation tasks, but ignore visual perception tasks (\textit{e.g.}, organ/lesion detection), which has been considered to be beneficial to the generation of image editing models \cite{mingunivision, bagel, meta_unify}.
 Additionally, this clinical grounding ensures interpretability and corrects `right-for-the-wrong-reason' edits, which is vital for safety-critical medical applications.
-Finally, neglecting understanding tasks also hinders the development of unified medical models that bridge understanding and generation.
+Moreover, recent work \citep{generation_for_understand} has shown that generative models can develop strong visual understanding capabilities, suggesting that neglecting perception tasks may hinder the potential of medical generative models to bridge understanding and generation.

 \textbf{(3) Failure to ensure both data quality and scalability.} Collection of medical image editing data is hindered by the difficulty of generating ground-truth counterfactuals.
-Some existing studies \citep{medbanana50k, medgenbench} distills general-purpose generative models for quick data scaling.
+Some existing studies \citep{medbanana50k, medgenbench} distill general-purpose generative models for quick data scaling.
 However, these models are not tailored for medical use and hence produce results that lack clinical reliability and explainability.
 Conversely, previous work \citep{medebench} relies on extensive human involvement to manually collect real medical image pairs, which is notoriously difficult to scale up.
 Moreover, real-world longitudinal data often exhibits spatial misalignment and background inconsistency, as obtaining perfectly calibrated scan pairs is rare in practical medical settings.